SiddharthBayapaureddy/Round-2--Lynq-/README.md

 ### client_agent.py :
 #### It calls the MCP server tool i.e., "get_weather", to return the climate details accordingly to user input.
 Proper exception handling is present.

-### To run the agent:
+### To run the agent, follow the steps:
 ### 1. Type this command in the terminal of level2 directory
 #### *python weather_mcp.py*
 ### This gets the server up and running, and ready for the client to make calls.
 ### **Don't close the terminal.
 Keep it running in the background**

-### 2. Open a new terminal in the same directory, and type in the following command:
+### 2. Open a new terminal fn the same directory, and type in the following command:
 #### *python client_agent.py*
 ### This will get the agent running, and you can interact with the bot in the CLI.